 Sole Traders can register to employ people.
 The key question is whether you can do all the work required by the business or whether you will create some jobs in your business.

-The subcontract and partner option can also be considered to increase your resources to win business.
+The subcontract and partner options can also be considered to increase your resources to win business.

 #.13 Website & Email